Duration

 EUSR CAT 1 Training: The EUSR-Registered Standard for Utility Avoidance

-EUSR CAT 1 training -- also written as EUSR Category 1, Cat 1, or the formal EUSR Category 1 Locate Utility Services qualification -- is issued against EUSR-registered standards and is the utility sector's most widely recognised certificate of competence for locating buried services with Cat and Genny equipment.
-The qualification is required or preferred on the frameworks of many of the UK's largest utility contractors and network operators handling gas, water, electricity, and telecoms infrastructure.
-All Sygma EUSR Category 1 courses meet the requirements of HSG47, the Health and Safety Executive's guidance for safe excavation near underground services.
+EUSR CAT 1 training, also written as EUSR Category 1 or the formal EUSR Category 1 Locate Utility Services qualification, is issued against EUSR-registered standards and is the utility sector's most widely recognised certificate of competence for locating buried services with Cat and Genny equipment.
+It is required or preferred on the frameworks of many of the UK's largest utility contractors handling gas, water, electricity, and telecoms infrastructure, and every Sygma course meets HSG47, the HSE's guidance for safe excavation near underground services.

-Sygma's EUSR Category 1 course delivers the same depth of electromagnetic theory and Genny-First methodology that runs through every Sygma programme.
-The EUSR registration adds the sector recognition that procurement and H&S frameworks require for utility detection competency.
-The difference between this and the Sygma in-house certificate is not the training content -- it is the awarding body and the registered standard against which course attendees are individually assessed.
-Many delegates progress on to EUSR CAT 2 Safe Dig or take both qualifications in a combined CAT 1 + CAT 2 day.
+Sygma's Category 1 course delivers the same depth of electromagnetic theory and Genny-First methodology that runs through every programme; the EUSR registration adds the sector recognition procurement frameworks require.
+Sygma also assesses clamp, capacitance, and blind induction even where the EUSR minimum does not, so delegates leave able to locate in real site conditions, not just pass a paper.
+Many progress to EUSR CAT 2 Safe Dig or take both in a combined CAT 1 and CAT 2 day.

 Not sure whether you need EUSR CAT 1 or the Sygma in-house certificate?

-Use the course finder on the Utility Avoidance Training hub page to identify the right route for your workforce.
+Browse the full course index to identify the right route for your workforce.

 Compare all cable avoidance qualification routes ›EUSR Category 1: Locate Utility Services Curriculum